Luka-pp/MS1/README.md

 * Jobs Board page with current job openings
 * carousel with the jobs on the home page
-* Google map to show exact position of the company
+* Google map to show exact position of the Company
+* Contact forms to work properly, store, and forward inputted data
 * cookie pop up baner
 * Covid-19 Pop up banner (to raise awarenes)